chuempel/cpd-50/index.md

 [SUCCESS] 2024-07-04T07:08:18.907001Z The apply-olm command ran successfully.
 ```

 Verify that all the pods in cpd-operators namespace are running.
-You will see that many more appear, as we have selected to install the WKC service.
+You will see that many more appear, as we have selected to install the DPH service.
 ```
 oc get pods -n ${PROJECT_CPD_INST_OPERATORS}
 ```